 Introduction to the planning techniques as problem solving tools.
 The main approaches to automatic planning will be presented.
-The student must be able to implement a planner and solve a case study.
+The student must be able to use different types of planners and solve a case study.

 The second part is devoted to introduce the main concepts on approximate reasoning, focused on Fuzzy Logic.
 The use of fuzzy logic in rule-based systems will be presented.
 The student must be able to apply this methodology to a particular problem.